What is the ECU- extensor carpi ulnaris?

 The ECU tendon helps maintain the wrist's mobility and stability.
 It can be injured when there is forceful rotation, flexing, and deviation - like in golf, tennis, polo, baseball, and weight lifting.
 Such injuries can cause the subsheath to tear and the ECU to move out of its groove - causing a popping sensation as it rolls on the ulna.

 To understand the ECU better - please watch this short video.
+It really helps to illustrate what how the ECU works and what it does.

 IS IT A TFCC INJURY OR AN ECU INJURY OR BOTH?